 Seamless onboarding:

-Companies can improve onboarding by providing clear instructions, assigning mentors or buddies, and ensuring that new hires have ample opportunities to ask questions and connect with their teams.
+Companies can improve onboarding by providing clear instructions, assigning mentors or buddies, and ensuring new hires have ample opportunities to ask questions and connect with their teams.

 Ongoing learning opportunities: